g2116201/QLens/README.md

 - `Figures/`: Contains visualizations produced by the Sentihood notebooks and is split into two subfolders
     - `Attention_Layer/`: Houses the figures associated with the attention layer of the trained Sentihood Transformer.
     - `MLP_Layer/`: Houses the figures associated with the MLP layer of the trained Sentihood Transformer.

+### Amazon Books Folder
+The `Amazon_Books/` folder contains experiments conducted on the [Amazon Books](https://aclanthology.org/D19-1018.pdf) subset of the larger Amazon Review dataset.
+Substructure:

+**Jupyter Notebooks**:
+- `001_Books_Model_Training.iypnb`: Prepocesses a subset of the 50,000 most active users to 5-core and trains a Transformer (self-attentive sequential recommender) with one encoder block on the resulting corupus.
+- `002_Books_Lens_Training.iypnb`: Prepares two Tuned Lenses for extracting intermediate probability distributions from the Amazon Books model.
+- `003_Books_Quantum_Analysis.iypnb`: Implements QLens' mathematical framework on the Amazon Books model.

+**Figures Subfolder**
+- `Figures/`: Contains visualizations derived by applying QLens to the Amazon Books Transformer .
+    - `Attention_Layer/`: Houses figures associated with the attention layer.
+    - `MLP_Layer/`: Houses figures associated with the MLP layer.